wingify/wingify.github.io/_posts/2015-02-20-opensource-at-wingify.markdown

 At Wingify, we believe in open source and actively seek opportunities to give back to the community.
 We make use of a lot of open source technologies and libraries in our day to day work.
 And to share back the love, we have open sourced [quite](https://github.com/wingify/please.js) a few [things](https://github.com/wingify/lua-resty-rabbitmqstomp) over the past.

-Pravendra Singh, a computer geek, recently went on to actually collect and visualize data about [open source contributions of some of the leading startups in India](http://pravj.github.io/blog/open-source-presence-infographic/).
+Pravendra Singh, a hacker, recently went on to actually collect and visualize data about [open source contributions of some of the leading startups in India](http://pravj.github.io/blog/open-source-presence-infographic/).

 Something really cool that came into picture from his infographics was that Wingify was leading other organizations in terms of the most starred repository - our [**Please.js**](https://github.com/wingify/please.js).
 Moreover, we have three more of our repositories that made it to the top 10!